 For purposes of this Article, "necessary expenses" means expenses actually incurred in the furtherance of the trustee's duties as a member of the Board of Trustees.
 When practicable, trustees should select lodging that offers state government business discount rates.
-Actual meal expenses are reimbursable up to a maximum of \$56 per day (twice the state per diem rate).
-Meal reimbursement requests in excess of the \$56 daily rate are subject to approval by the Board President, taking into account whether the meal expense is reasonable for the locale.
+Actual meal expenses are reimbursable up to a maximum of twice the applicable per diem rate (i.e. either in-state or out-of-state).
+Meal reimbursement requests in excess of the maximum rate are subject to approval by the Board President, taking into account whether the meal expense is reasonable for the locale.
 Alcoholic beverages, entertainment, and spouse expenses are clearly excluded from "necessary expenses."